mycordaapp/registry/README.md

 val triangle = reg.getOrElse(Triangle::class.java, ATriangle())
 ```

+Common interfaces and classes don't work well as they are too likely to be ambiguous.
+In practice this is rarely a
-In practice this is rarely a problem for well-designed class hierarchies with clear and unambiguous names.
-But, if
+problem for well-designed class hierarchies with clear and unambiguous names.
+But, if necessary, just create a simple
-necessary, just create a simple wrapping class:
+wrapping class:

 ```kotlin
 // Don't store "String" - it's not clear what the String refers to and